read-write-web/banana-wiki/Scripting-with-Ammonite.md

 alex: PointedGraph[Sesame] = org.w3.banana.PointedGraph$$anon$1@21e9fd9e
 ```

+This Domain Specific Language (DSL) produces a [PointedGraph](https://github.com/banana-rdf/banana-rdf/blob/series/0.8.x/rdf/shared/src/main/scala/org/w3/banana/PointedGraph.scala) which is just
+a graph and a pointer into the graph.

 This pointed graph has as subject a blank node internally named "betehess" which has
 two relations `foaf.knows` and `foaf.title` to literals.
 The syntax is meant
 to be somewhat reminiscent of the [Turtle](https://www.w3.org/TR/turtle/) format.